 Dear prospective applicant:

-Thanks to funding from the National Science Foundation, the Department of
+Pending a funding decision by the National Science Foundation, the Department

-Physics and Astronomy at Rutgers University will host an on-campus Research
+of Physics and Astronomy at Rutgers University hopes to host an on-campus

-you to visit the links above to learn more about about which projects may be available this summer, what Rutgers and central New Jersey have to offer, how to
+you to visit the links above to learn more about about which projects may be available next summer, what Rutgers and central New Jersey have to offer, how to

 contact us if you have questions, and how you can